-The Great Lakes Bay Job Fair & Networking Event will bring together employer partners with students, alumni, and community members for focused recruiting conversations and opportunities.
-This fair is open to all industries and all majors, is free to job seekers, and open to the public.
+The Great Lakes Bay Employment & Apprenticeship Event will bring together employer partners with students, alumni, and community members for focused recruiting conversations and opportunities.
+This job fair is open to all industries and all majors, is free to job seekers, and open to the public.
 Employers are invited to recruit for full-time, part-time, summer/seasonal, apprenticeship, and internship opportunities.

 Save the date